Travel Sustainably

 • Try to buy and eat locally grown and processed food, it helps support local farmers and restaurants and reduces carbon

-Reduce waste and recycle
+Continue to reduce waste and recycle while abroad

 • Use water sparingly and take quick showers, especially in drought-prone areas; challenge yourself to three minutes or less.